Risks Associated With Chemical Hair Relaxers

 People for law: A lifeline for P.O.C.s

-The litigation centers around the fact that hair relaxer products contain phthalates, including di-2-ethylhexyl phthalate or other endocrine-disrupting chemicals (E.D.C.s).
+The hair straightener litigation centers around the fact that hair relaxer products contain phthalates, including di-2-ethylhexyl phthalate or other endocrine-disrupting chemicals (E.D.C.s).

-At People For Law, our expert team of Hair Relaxer Attorneys stays updated on the latest research so that we can provide evidence-based product liability advice to our clients.
+At People For Law, our expert team of Hair Relaxer Attorneys stays updated on the latest research so that we can provide evidence-based product liability advice to our clients in their lawsuits for hair relaxers.
 We can help families with our recommendations and with their compensation claims for defective or dangerous products like chemical hair relaxers.
 Get in touch for a free consultation.
-We undertake such chemical hair relaxer litigation on a contingency fee basis, which involves no upfront fees.
+We undertake such chemical hair relaxer and hair straightener litigations on a contingency fee basis, which involves no upfront fees.
 You only pay if we win your case.